 Sustainable Product Design and Development presents different ways and means by which a product can address all three pillars of sustainability—environmental conservation, social sustainability, and economic sustainability.
 Various case studies are incorporated in different chapters.
 Case studies on designing products for assembly, disassembly and remanufacturing have been presented in their respective chapters.
 The book also provides an overview of global environmental legislation to help the reader grasp the importance of waste management and sustainable product design.

-This book will be of interest to professionals, engineering students, environmental scientists and those in the business environment.
+This book is aimed at professionals, engineering students, environmental scientists, and those in the business environment.

 Table of Contents

 4. Design for Assembly.

 5. Design for Maintenance.